avilabiel/blackjack-cli/README.md

 ### Game flow

 1. Players place their bets
-2. Players and the dealer receive 1 card face up
+2. Players receive the 1st card face up and the dealer receives the 1st card face down
-3. Players receive another card face up, but the dealer takes the second card face down
+3. Players and dealer receive their 2nd cards face up
 4. If the player has a blackjack (21) and the dealer doesn't, the player wins
 5. If the player and dealer have a blackjack (21), it's a push
 6. If neither side has a blackjack, then each player plays out his hand, one at a time